RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_ScoreMover_type.md

 <ScoreMover name="(&string;)" scorefxn="(&string;)" verbose="(&bool;)" />
 ```

--   **scorefxn**: Score function to use when scoring this pose.
+-   **scorefxn**: (REQUIRED) Score function to use when scoring this pose.
 Must be previously defined in the DataMap.
 Calls ScoreFunctionFactory with an empty string by default, which is either a good default or NULL
 -   **verbose**: boolean controls a bunch of extra output - pose.energies.show() and something called a jd2:ScoreMap

 ---